 To direct your donation to the Steam Fund, click here:

 If you wish to make a donation by check, please send it to:

 And please add a memo designating "Steam Fund Donation."

 We had hoped to complete this project in it's entirety over the winter of 2007-2008.
 However, one does not undertake an invasive and expensive task such as this without a lease agreement that is satisfactory to both parties.
-We are very pleased that on March 15, 2008 we signed a lease agreement with the owner, Maine Narrow Gauge Museum, that places this locomotive in our hands for the next 15 years.
+On March 15, 2008 we signed a lease agreement with the owner, Maine Narrow Gauge Museum, that places this locomotive in our hands for 15 years from that date.
 The lease requires us to pay for the boiler work (estimated $25,000) to bring the locomotive to FRA ready status (Form 4), and to perform certain running gear and general maintenance (an additional $10,000).